Spatial-aware Vision Language Model for Autonomous Driving: Methodology

 As discussed in~\cref{sec:method_overview}, a key challenge lies in how to inject point cloud features into an existing VLM where text and image representations are already well aligned.
 To address this, we investigate the Q-Former 3D block and identify its three inputs: 1) a set of learnable query tokens, 2) tokens from the memory bank, which encode object-centric features from historical frames, and 3) image feature tokens, through which information from the current frame is incorporated.
 Each token is associated with either a specific reference point in 3D space or a probability distribution over a set of reference points.
 These reference points are encoded as 3D positional embeddings, which are added to the tokens and actively participate in the attention computation.

 To integrate point cloud features, a natural choice is to introduce them at the same stage as image features, while using the corresponding 3D locations as reference points for positional encoding.
 This leads to the architecture illustrated in~\cref{fig:fusion_module}.
 Through this design, we introduce an additional modality while preserving the sparse representation attribute of the Q-Former 3D block as well as its ability to leverage temporal information.
-However, we observe that naively introducing point cloud features in this manner destabilizes training and causes the model to converge to suboptimal optima.
+However, we observed that directly incorporating point cloud features in this way leads to training instability and convergence to inferior optima.
 Inspired by LLaMA-Adapter~\cite{rZhang_2024_LLaMA-Adapter}, we therefore incorporate point cloud features through a zero-initialized gating mechanism.

 Given a scene’s point cloud, image, and text prompt, we feed them into their respective encoders to obtain modality-specific representations, which are denoted as $F_P \in \mathbb{R}^{N_P \times C}$, $F_I \in \mathbb{R}^{N_I \times C}$ and $T \in \mathbb{R}^{N_T \times C}$, where $N_P$, $N_I$ and $N_T$ denotes the lengths of three modalities and $C$ equals the feature dimension of the LLM.
 For \OurFusion, the inputs to the first layer consist of learnable tokens $L \in \mathbb{R}^{N_L \times C}$ and memory tokens $M \in \mathbb{R}^{N_M \times C}$, where $M$ is either inherited from the previous frame or zero-initialized when no preceding frame exists.
 The learnable tokens are then updated by the first layer as follows: